Syria rebels quit eastern city; Russia critical

 Lightly armed rebel forces have been forced into retreat across the country in recent weeks, with the army using heavy weapons to chase them from towns and cities, chalking up its latest victory in Deir al-Zor.

-"Tanks entered residential neighborhoods, especially in southeastern areas of Deir al-Zor.
+"Tanks entered residential neighbourhoods, especially in southeastern areas of Deir al-Zor.
 The Free Syrian Army pulled out to avoid a civilian massacre," a statement by the Deir al-Zor Revolution Committees Union said.

 After failing to hold significant stretches of land, analysts say the rebels appear to be switching to insurgency tactics, pointing to bloody car bomb attacks in two major Syrian cities at the weekend and the sabotage of a major rail link.